ayoola-babatunde/doodling/README.md

 A simple drawing program.

-Modified to be more useful for own purpose
+Modified to be more useful for own purpose by adding pen colours, and a clear screen button.

+Still in progress.